Hussain Sagar: Dr. B. R. Ambedkar Statue

+Telangana Amara Jyothi

+Telangana Amara Jyothi, also known as Telangana Martyrs Memorial is a major tourist attraction, located on the banks of Hussain Sagar.
+It is the largest seamless stainless-steel memorial built in the world and is five times bigger than Cloud Gate (located in Chicago).
+It was inaugurated by Chief Minister of Telanagana, K. Chandrashekar Rao on 22 June 2023.

 Sailing

 Hussain Sagar lake is a popular spot for sailing.
 Regattas have been held here since 1971 jointly by the EME Sailing Association and the Secunderabad Sailing Club.
 Hyderabad Sailing Week has been conducted here since 1984 when the first laser boats were introduced by the Laser Class Association of India.
 The event has grown from ten laser entries in 1984 to 110 laser entries in 2009.
 In August 2009 the lake was witness to the monsoon regatta in which sailors from all over India participated.
 Different classes of sailboats and yachts were raced including four J24, eighteen Hobie Cat and Forty-seven Optimist (dinghy).

 The Yacht Club of Hyderabad located at Sanjeevaiah Park started in 2009 and instituted the Monsoon Regatta the same year.
 The club started with just three boats now boast of more than 45 on its premises including Lasers, Optimists, Omegas, Kayaks, and many safety and rescue vessels.
 The club trains youngsters to compete at the national level.